Post

 1

-bloodyAD --host $IP -d lab.local -u 'user' -p 'password' get search -c 1.2.840.113556.1.4.2064 -c 1.2.840.113556.1.4.2065 --filter '(isDeleted=TRUE)' --attr name,objectSid,objectGuid
+bloodyAD --host $IP -d lab.local -u 'user' -p 'password' get search -c 1.2.840.113556.1.4.2064 -c 1.2.840.113556.1.4.2065 --filter '(isDeleted=TRUE)' --attr name,objectSid,objectGuid,description

 • Restore a deleted user in AD (you can use the GUID, SID, DN, or sAMAccountName)